Biology

 Academic Standing and Penalty

-Students whose cumulative grade point average falls below 3.000 are placed on academic probation.
-Students placed on probation must raise their cumulative program grade point average to 3.000 in the spring semester to be eligible for graduation.
+Students whose cumulative grade point average falls below 3.000 are placed on academic notice.
+Students placed on academic notice must raise their cumulative program grade point average to 3.000 in the spring semester to be eligible for graduation.
 In addition, students who receive a grade of “C” or lower in two courses at the 600-level in the same semester are subject to academic review by the appropriate Program Director and may be suspended from the program.
 Suspension appeals are submitted to the Program Director.
 The review committee will be constructed in the same way as the review committee for appeal of disputed grades except that the program director will serve as the instructor usually does in that process.
 The student may be asked to attend part or all of the appeal review meeting.

 Graduation